GraphCast: Learning skillful medium-range global weather forecasting: Datasets

 \subsection{ERA5}

-For training and evaluating our ML models, we built a dataset from ECMWF's ERA5 archive~\citep{hersbach2020era5}\footnote{See ERA5 documentation: \url{https://confluence.ecmwf.int/display/CKB/ERA5\%3A+data+documentation}.}, which is a large corpus of data that represents the global weather from 1959 to the present, at \quarterdegree{} latitude/longitude resolution, and 1 hour increments, for hundreds of static, surface, and atmospheric variables.
-The ERA5 archive is based on \textit{reanalysis}, which uses ECMWF's NWP model that was operational for most of 2016\footnote{ HRES Cycle 41r2 was operational from \texttt{2016-03-08} to \texttt{2016-11-21}.
-HRES Cycle 43r3 was operational from \texttt{2017-07-11} to \texttt{2018-06-04}.
-HRES Cycle 45r1 was operational from \texttt{2018-06-05} to \texttt{2019-06-10}.
-See \url{https://www.ecmwf.int/en/forecasts/documentation-and-support/changes-ecmwf-model} for the full cycle release schedule.} to assimilate 12 hour windows of observations, from 21z-09z and 09z-21z, as well as previous forecasts, into a dense representation of the weather's state, for each historical date and time.
+For training and evaluating \ourmodel, we built our datasets from a subset of ECMWF's ERA5~\cite{hersbach2020era5}\footnote{See ERA5 documentation: \url{https://confluence.ecmwf.int/display/CKB/ERA5}.} archive, which is a large corpus of data that represents the global weather from 1959 to the present, at \quarterdegree{} latitude/longitude resolution, and 1 hour increments, for hundreds of static, surface, and atmospheric variables.
+The ERA5 archive is based on \textit{reanalysis}, which uses ECMWF's HRES model (cycle 42r1) that was operational for most of 2016 (see~\cref{app:tab:hrescycles}), within ECMWF's 4D-Var data assimilation system.
+ERA5 assimilated 12-hour windows of observations, from 21z-09z and 09z-21z, as well as previous forecasts, into a dense representation of the weather's state, for each historical date and time.

-Our ERA5 dataset contains a subset of available variables in ECMWF's ERA5 archive (\cref{tab:variables}), on 37 pressure levels:

-The range of years included was 1979-2018, and were downsampled to 6 hour time intervals (corresponding to 00z, 06z, 12z and 18z each day).
-The downsampling is performed simply by subsampling, except for the total precipitation, which is accumulated for the 6 hours leading up to the corresponding downsampled time.
+Our ERA5 dataset contains a subset of available variables in ECMWF's ERA5 archive (\cref{tab:app:variables}), on 37 pressure levels\footnote{We follow common practice of using pressure as our vertical coordinate, instead of altitude.
+A ``pressure level'' is a field of altitudes with equal pressure.
+E.g., ``pressure level 500 \unit{hPa}'' corresponds to the field of altitudes for which the pressure is 500 \unit{hPa}.
+The relationship between pressure and altitude is determined by the geopotential variable.}: 1, 2, 3, 5, 7, 10, 20, 30, 50, 70, 100, 125, 150, 175, 200, 225, 250, 300, 350, 400, 450, 500, 550, 600, 650, 700, 750, 775, 800, 825, 850, 875, 900, 925, 950, 975, 1000 \unit{hPa}.
+The range of years included was 1979-01-01 to 2022-01-10, which were downsampled to 6 hour time intervals (corresponding to 00z, 06z, 12z and 18z each day).
+The downsampling is performed by subsampling, except for the total precipitation, which is accumulated for the 6 hours leading up to the corresponding downsampled time.